influenzanet/study-service/docs/studyActions.md

 ## 15. INIT_REPORT

-Initiates an empty report for the current event specififed by report key.
+Initiates an empty report for the current event specified by report key.
 An existing report having the specified key is reset to an empty report.

 Functional description:
 ```